the4thc1ph3r/mac-gic/README.md

 # mac-gic
-A simple and useful MAC Address changing tool
+A simple and useful MAC Address changing tool for Linux!

 # USAGE: